memoryscape/.github/README.md

-# MemoryScape - Navigating Emotions Through Time.
-Your Memories, Your Story.
+# MemoryScape - Your Memories, Your Story.

 ## Overview:
 MemoryScape is a transformative app designed to empower individuals, especially those with memory loss, by creating a personal journey through their memories.
 Our focus is on providing a seamless and intuitive experience, fostering emotional connections with real-world moments.
 MemoryScape is not just an app; it's a tool for rediscovery and emotional well-being.